9 x 3 x .25 inches

 I stop some where waiting for you.

 The book is of a size which may be held in the hands and read while turning pages, or displayed out of its wrapper for the full painting.
 The pages make interesting use of the writing in the landscape, for instance, the fold breaks “bequeathe love” into “the love” on one page spread.
-The landscape writing was made in the wet paper before paint was applied, allowing it to become the land, sky and wind of the earth.
+The landscape writing was made in the wet paper before paint was applied, allowing it to become the land, sky and wind.

 This concertina-folded book is reproduced from watercolor painting and calligraphy by the hand of the artist.
 It is printed two-sided with archival pigment inks on Arches Text Wove paper.
-The accordion book is wrapped in heavyweight handpainted paper closed with a ribbon.
-True to Whitman’s idiosyncratic publishing in the early days, this first printing is each wrapped with different paper covers, all hand-painted; making use of what I had in the studio.
+The accordion book is wrapped in indigo Cave paper closed with a ribbon.

 For purchase information and other photos of this book, please go here.